blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 Now, try a sample lab.

-The [topology definition files](https://containerlab.srlinux.dev/manual/topo-def-file/) use a simple YAML syntax.
+The [topology definition files](https://containerlab.srlinux.dev/manual/topo-def-file/) uses a simple YAML syntax.

 The file starts with the name of the lab, followed by the lab topology.
 The topology consists of nodes and links.